rescript-lang/rescript-compiler/CONTRIBUTING.md

 There are currently two formats for test files:

-1. Proper mocha test files with executed javascript test code
+1. Mocha test files that run javascript test code
-2. Plain `.ml` files which are only supposed to be compiled to JS (without any logic validation)
+2. Plain `.ml` files to check the result of compilation to JS (expectation tests)

 Below we will discuss on how to write, build and run these test files.